Rio de Janeiro, Iguazu Falls, Machu Picchu, and Easter Island

 Lodging, Meals, and Airfare: This tour includes accommodations for 16 nights (3 nights in Rio de Janeiro, 2 nights in Iguazu, 2 nights in Lima, 3 nights in Cusco, 1 night in Machu Picchu, 2 nights in Santiago, and 3 nights in Easter Island), and 21 meals (16 breakfasts, 4 lunches, and 1 dinner).

 Best Time to Go: April-October.

 After passing through immigration and customs, proceed to the reception area, where our inbound services representative will be holding a sign with your name on it.
 You will be greeted and then transferred to your hotel.

 Notes: 1.)
 Check-in time in Rio de Janeiro is typically 2:00 PM.
 We can request early check-in for you but cannot guarantee it.
 2.)
-The Samba show is only offered from Monday to Saturday.
+The Ginga Tropical Show is only available on Saturdays.